har-at-usf/vulnerable-webserver/README.md

 - `python3 >= 3.7`
 - `bcrypt`

 To start the application, run the `app.py` script.
+Use the command-line options to specify vulnerabilities.
+Use `app.py -h` to list all options.

+**NOTE**: You must use the same domain for all attacks.
+For a local session, use `127.0.0.1` or `localhost`, but *not both interchangably*.
+For example, the CSRF attack will fail if you use `localhost`.

 # Exploits

 This is an overview of the *very deliberate vulnerabilities* that currently exist.
+The idea is for you (the developer) to add exploits.
+This is meant for educational purposes, so keep them simple but meaningful.

 ## CSRF

+By default, the application uses a basic "synchronizer" token to prevent CSRFs.
+You can disable these using the `--csrf` command-line option.
+To exploit it while using this option, do the following:

 1. Launch the Flask application.
-1. Open a web browser to `localhost:5000`
+1. Open a web browser to `127.0.0.1:5000`
 1. Log in with the credentials `admin@mail.tld`.
 1. Navigate to the dashboard.
 1. Try to update the email address (authorized request).
-1. Open the malicious `csrf.html` page in the browser.
+1. Open the malicious `csrf.html` page in the same browser.
 1. Check that the malicious request has changed the email address.

 You can mitigate this attack by using tokens.
 This is what the "regular" `app.py` does by default, albeit with basic tokens.
 JWTs may improve the integrity of tokens even further; the user can recommend these, but the demo will not implement them, as it is outside of scope.
 (The point is to show what happens when you don't use *any* tokenas at all.
 It is a very simple point.)